vvorobjov/nrp-user-scripts/README.md

 The Human Brain Project is a European Commission funded project in the frame of the [Horizon2020 FET Flagship plan](http://ec.europa.eu/programmes/horizon2020/en/h2020-section/fet-flagships).

+This work has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 720270 (Human Brain Project SGA1), and the Specific Grant Agreement No. 785907 (Human Brain Project SGA2), and under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3).

 You are free to clone this repository and amend its code with respect to the license that you find in the root folder.